 As a war correspondent, Reach Sambath was among the bravest.
-Luke Hunt writes for The Diplomat.
+Luke Hunt writes.

 When I began as bureau chief for Agence France-Presse (AFP) in Cambodia on July 1, 2001, Sambath’s exploits had already lent him an air of superiority.
 With his great friend Ker Munthit at Associated Press, the pair had formed the formidable local backbone of the international press corps in Cambodia.
 They survived the Khmer Rouge, and got themselves educated in Cambodia and abroad before going on to tell the noble truth.